Kitware/trame/docs/content/docs/tutorial-html.md

 ## GUI

-Let's modify the Hello Trame app to add some GUI elements!
+Let's modify the Hello trame app to add some GUI elements!

 So with the `SinglePage` layout, we could add UI elements to either the `toolbar`, `content`, or the `footer`.
 We'll limit ourself to the `toolbar`, but the proceedure is still the same.
 Let us add to the right side of the `toolbar` a switch to toggle between light and dark mode of the application and a button to reset the view after panning and zooming.